 ESC ref Source of obligation Description DB0016 Clause 5A.6.1 Deregistration of life support customer Distributor obligation to not deregister a customer except in the circumstances permitted under this clause 5A.6.
 DB0017 Clause 5A.7.1 Registration and deregistration details must be kept by distributors Distributor obligation to establish policies, systems and procedures for registering and deregistering life support customers, and ensure that the register of life support customers and residents is maintained, kept up to date and includes certain information.
-Gas Distributio n System Code DB0032 Clause 4A.3(a) Registering life support equipment - obligations when advised by customer Distributor obligation to, within one business day after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises, record in a register of life support customers and residents the life support customer details.
-DB0032-2 Clause 4A.3(b) Registering life support equipment - obligations when advised by customer Distributor obligation when advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises - to determine whether the life support equipment is fueled by both electricity and gas and, if it is, inform the customer that the customer should inform their electricity retailer or distributor who supplies gas at the small customer's premises that a person residing or intending to reside at the customer's premises supply address requires life support equipment.
-DB0032-3 Clause 4A.3(c) Registering life support equipment - obligations when advised by customer Distributor obligation to provide specified information to a customer within 5 business days after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises.
-DB0032-4 Clause 4A.3(d) Registering life support equipment - obligations when advised by customer Distributor obligation within one business day after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises.
-DB0033 Clause 4A.4 Registering life support equipment - obligations when advised by retailer Distributor obligation within one business day after being advised by a retailer, under section 48DI(4) of the Act, that a life support resident resides, or is intending to reside, at the small customer's premises - to record in a register of life support customers and residents the life support customer details.
+Gas Distribution on System Code of Practice DB0032 Clause 4A.3.1(a) Registering life support equipment - obligations when advised by customer Distributor obligation to, within one business day after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises, record in a register of life support customers and residents the life support customer details.
+DB0032-2 Clause 4A.3.1(b) Registering life support equipment - obligations when advised by customer Distributor obligation when advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises - to determine whether the life support equipment is fueled by both electricity and gas and, if it is, inform the customer that the customer should inform their electricity retailer or distributor who supplies electricity at the small customer's premises that a person residing or intending to reside at the customer's premises requires life support equipment.
+DB0032-3 Clause 4A.3.1(c) Registering life support equipment - obligations when advised by customer Distributor obligation to provide specified information to a customer within 5 business days after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises.
+DB0032-4 Clause 4A.3.1(d) Registering life support equipment - obligations when advised by customer Distributor obligation within one business day after being advised by a small customer that a life support resident resides, or is intending to reside, at the small customer's premises, to notify the retailer that a person residing or intending to reside at the customer's premises requires life support equipment and the date from which life support equipment is required.
+DB0033 Clause 4A.4 Registering life support equipment - obligations when advised by retailer Distributor obligation within one business day after being advised by a retailer, under section 48DI(4) of the Gas Industry Act, that a life support resident resides, or is intending to reside, at the small customer's premises - to record in a register of life support customers and residents the life support customer details.